 Located in Destelbergen, Belgium, House B-L is a chalet-like dwelling that dates back to 1965.
-Graux & Baeyens Architects completed the redesign of the interiors and also added an extension.
+Graux & Baeyens Architects completed the remodel of the interiors and also added an extension.
 Black wood cladding and gabled roofs connect the original house and the new volume.
 The orientation of the extension maximizes access to views and light.
 While the old house contains the bedrooms, the new wing houses the open-plan kitchen and a cozy living room.
 A concrete plinth runs from the lounge area to the kitchen, serving different purposes in each space.

 Architecture and design studios Bonadona Arquitectura and BABELstudio collaborated to complete Caserío Azkarraga.
 Unlike other black houses from our list, this property contains not only living spaces, but a restaurant and a wing for an agrotourism business.
 Located in northern Spain, the contemporary house stands on the footprint of a 19th-century stone farmhouse.
 The studios saved some of the walls from the dilapidated building.
 The new design pays homage to the old farmhouse but in a creative way.
 Clad in black timber, the house features asymmetric volumes and large windows that punctuate the dark exterior.
 While the home boasts lighter colors and materials like terrazzo and wood, the restaurant features a darker palette.
 Outside, there’s a vegetable and herb garden.

 A house inspired by Nordic and Japanese minimalism.